 Muscle flexibility

-Stretching at the end of the exercise
+Stretching after finishing the exercise

 Remember that prevention is better than cure